Tbag-Madness/Dayz-Custom-Economy-/README.md

-# Custom Server Pack for DayZ
+# Custom Server Pack for DayZ | 1.25 |

 Transform your DayZ server experience with our meticulously crafted XML configuration, designed to revolutionize loot management.
+Simple Plug And Play Server Pack ( with everything you need )

 By assigning specific usage tags to each event and area, such as "ContaminatedArea," "Riffy," "TrainCrash," and more,